chtklein/itk-strip-sensor-qc/README.md

 *	make sure there are no old VIs with the same name in memory

 The LabVIEW scripts have been tested under Windows7/8/10 using LabVIEW 2013 + 2019.
+I will include versions for anything in between once striptest is fully overhauled.

 ## Local configuration:
 In "./QCtests/general_VIs/LocalConfig/QCconfig.txt" several parameters (e.g. institute name, data directories, etc.) are defined which should be changed accordingly for every local setup.
 The file will be automatically read when running the scripts.
-*	INSTITUTE - local institute
+*	INSTITUTE - local institute (see ITk database)
 *	MANUFACTURERS - all sensor manufacturers
-*	DEVICES - sensor type (short strip, R0, etc.)
+*	DEVICES - sensor type (short strip, R0, etc.); names according to database categories
-*	SERIALNUMBERS - unused at the moment, may be used later for dbase serial numbers
+*	SERIALNUMBERS - unused at the moment, may be used later for dbase serial numbers lookup
 *	DATADIR - path to directory structure used to save measurement data files
 *	BAKDIR - path to directory used to save screenshots and temporary data files for backup in the case of long-term measurements
 *	USER - list of users at the local institute

 ## Global measurement settings:
+During the setup measurement settings can be changed for ONE scan.
-Using the MeasurementConfiguration VI (not yet fully implemented) or the text files in "./QCtests/general_VIs/globals/" default measurement settings can be changed.
+Using the text files in "./QCtests/general_VIs/globals/" default measurement settings which will be loaded before each measurement can be changed.
 However, do not alter crucial aspects of the measurement procedure during sensor QC unless approved or only if scripts are used for R&D purposes.
 When changing the default instrument, enter the name in the same way as in the list of implemented instruments above.